veselcraft/progman/readme.md

-This is a clone of Program Manager from Windows 3.x.
+An open-source clone of "progman" program from Windows 3.1 written in C#.

 ![img](https://i.imgur.com/dOoxDQq.png)